Ally search isn’t available right now.

-What you should know about getting pre-qualified with us:
+What you should know about getting pre-approved with us:

 We’ll check your credit.
-During pre-qualification we only perform a soft credit check, which does not affect your score.
+During pre-approval we only perform a soft credit check, which does not affect your score.
 Later on in the process we may perform a hard credit check (with your permission, of course).
-Keep in mind, any other home loan credit checks within 30-45 days are treated as one inquiry, so multiple inquiries during this time won’t additionally impact your score.
+Keep in mind, any other home loan credit checks within 45 days are treated as one inquiry, so multiple inquiries during this time won’t additionally impact your score.

-There are no fees or documents needed to get pre-qualified.
+There are no fees or documents needed to get pre-approved.
 We'll only ask for documents if you want to move forward with your application.